kcristinaa/RAIS-miniproject/README.md

 # RAIS-miniproject

-A repository for sharing the potential inferences that can be done exploiting the publicly available [LifeSnaps Dataset](https://www.nature.com/articles/s41597-022-01764-x).
+A repository for sharing our comprehensive benchmark suite containing all the potential inferences that can be done exploiting the publicly available [LifeSnaps Dataset](https://www.nature.com/articles/s41597-022-01764-x).
+The preprocessing and dataframe creation notebooks create the unified dataframes used in the whole pipeline.
+The feature engineering notebooks add the new domain-specific features.
+The ml models notebooks consist of all the state-of-the-art machine learning models inferring various user traits.
+Finally, the visualizations notebooks include the exploratory data analysis and all the features presented in the paper submitted for review.

 # Acknowledgments